chappers/chappers.github.io/_posts/2012-10-30-single-source-of-truth.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [opinion, data mining]
+tags: [opinion, data mining]
 ---

 The biggest lesson I've learnt in my short time in analytics is being vigilant on sticking with a _single_ _source_ _of_ _truth_.